pieterjanv/openai-streaming-voice-chat/README.md

 ## Parsing the response

+Recovering the data takes some effort.
+The following is the gist of how this can be done.

 The response is sent in chunks.
 Below, a chunk corresponds to a paragraph (defined as sections separated by a blank line), where for each paragraph the query, text response and audio response are sent over the network in that order, each prefixed by their length as a 32-bit integer in LE format.

-### The gist

-As the size of the values received is not known, recovering the data takes some effort.
-The following is the gist of how this can be done.

 Playing the resulting audio object urls in sequence will play the audio response, and is left as an exercise.